The mistake that some people make when getting a puppy is not doing enough research about the dog they are interested in.

 - One of the Chestie’s parent breeds, the Westie, was bred to hunt small animals such as foxes, badgers, and rats, which was perfect for their size.
 The person that initially bred them, Colonel Malcolm of Poltalloch, had an accident with one of the dogs by mistaking it for a fox and it was killed.
 From that day onward, the Westie was bred to be all white.

-- The Chihuahua ancestry dates all the way back to the Mayan times and was bred for companionship as they are used for today.
+- The Chihuahua ancestry dates back to the Mayan times and was bred for companionship as they are used for today.
 One of the traditions of the Mayans was to cremate the dog when their owner died to be by their side in the afterlife.

 Physical Traits of the Chestie